sbandekar/terraform-aws-nat-instance/README.md

 This module provisions the following resources:

-- Auto Scaling Group with mixed instances policy
-- Launch Template
+- NAT instance with Single network interface
 - Elastic Network Interface
 - Security Group
-- IAM Role for SSM and ENI attachment
+- IAM Role for SSM
 - VPC Route (optional)

 You need to attach your elastic IP to the ENI.